-Based on our independent external review, the Residential Finance Program Bonds, Issue 2023-3B (Federally Taxable) (Social Bonds) are impactful, conform, in all material respects, with the Social Bond Principles (2023) and are in complete alignment with three eligible project categories: Affordable Housing, Access to Essential Services, and Socioeconomic Advancement and Empowerment.
-In issuing these bonds, THDA demonstrates continued leadership and a commitment to improving affordability and access to single-family housing for economically disadvantaged populations.
+Based on our independent external review, the Residential Finance Program Bonds, Issue 2024-1B Bonds (Social Bonds) are impactful, conform, in all material respects, with the Social Bond Principles (2023) and are in complete alignment with three eligible project categories: Affordable Housing, Access to Essential Services, and Socioeconomic Advancement and Empowerment.
+In issuing these bonds, THDA demonstrates continued leadership and a commitment to improving affordability and access to single-family housing for minority and at-risk populations.
+With its original grant programs, commendable community outreach and Great Choice Loan Program, Kestrel views THDA as exemplary among US housing finance agencies for the positive social impact it achieves by advancing equitable access to affordable housing.

-© 2023 Kestrel 360, Inc.
+© 2024 Kestrel 360, Inc.